-Strategic Planning and Delivery - Quality audit not required due to nature of amendments proposed, following amendments and clarification, proposal complies with relevant policies of the Moray Local Development Plan 2020.
+Strategic Planning and Delivery - Quality audit not required due to nature of amendments proposed within a consented housing scheme.
+Proposal is contrary to policies DP1 and PP1 of the Moray Local Development Plan 2020.

 Environmental Health - No objections.

 Contaminated Land - No objections.